 The context here matters.
 Founded in London in 2010 by Nobel Prize winner Demis Hassabis, DeepMind was acquired by Google back in 2014 but kept its substantial UK operations intact.
 The company has spent over a decade quietly establishing itself as the science-focused counterweight to consumer-facing AI companies.
 This automated lab represents the natural evolution of that strategy.

 But this announcement goes beyond just a building full of robots running experiments.
 The partnership opens the door for DeepMind to collaborate with the UK government on AI research in nuclear fusion—another technology frontier everyone from Microsoft to Commonwealth Fusion Systems is chasing.
-There's also the possibility of deploying Gemini models across UK government agencies and education institutions, which means UK data and workflows could shape how 's AI models behave in government contexts.
+There's also the possibility of deploying Gemini models across UK government agencies and education institutions, which means UK data and workflows could shape how Google's AI models behave in government contexts.